ZeusWPI/events/README.md

 # Events

+**E**venementen **V**erzamelen en **E**valueren, **N**otificeren van **T**odo's en **S**tatussen

-Tool to help remember all the required steps for a successful event!
+As the name suggests it's a tool to help remember all the required steps for a successful event!

+## Goal

+It strives to create as little manual work as possible. \
+While this is not possible for every check, the vast majority of them will be fully automatic. \
+In the end the following checks will (hopefully) be supported:

+- Announcements
+- A well written website event page
+- Posters
+- DSA website entry
+- Reservations (if it's not taking place in the Kelder)
+- Mentioned in a presentation for every bachelor year
+- Mentioned in an email
+- Custom checks

+With each check having it's own deadline and reminder notifications (emails) for the organisers.

 ## Backend